fightforthefuture/breakcongressinternet/README.md

 [landing page][1] with the following message, but you can customize the URL and send to your own blackout page!
 Instructions below.

-    **We are blocking your access until you end mass surveillance laws**

-    You have conducted mass surveillance of everyone illegally and are now on record for trying to enact those programs into law.
-You have presented Americans with the false dichotomy of reauthorizing the PATRIOT Act or passing the USA Freedom Act.
-The real answer is to end all authorities used to conduct mass surveillance.
-Until you do, thousands of web sites have blocked your access, and more are joining every day.

 ### Installation Instructions

 Super easy.
 Simply embed this code on your page before the closing </HEAD> tag: